kevinwolcano/ALoSFL/README.md

 More options:

-If you want to only resample the test image and average the results of the top 10 atlas proposed when doing label fusion, then you can run:
+If you just want to resample the test image and average the results of the top 10 atlas proposed when doing label fusion, then you can run:

 `python ./main.py --resample test --fusion 2 --top_n 10`